temken/comparxiv/README.md

 - [x]Progress bar with tqdm.
 - [x]Handle the inline arguments properly, especially when they are invalid.
 - [x]Option to deactivate the removal of the temp files (ideally with an option flag).
-- [ ]Reduce the amount of pdflatex/difflatex terminal output.
+- [x]Reduce the amount of pdflatex/latexdiff terminal output.
-- [ ]Handle old arxiv numbers.
+- [x]Handle old arxiv numbers.
 - [ ]Set up tests.
 - [ ]Publish the first version.
 - [ ]Compare references, identify removed/added references.
 - [ ]Compare figures, identify removed/added figures.
-- [ ]Extract tex comments and their changes.
-- [ ]?